Late foul dooms Northwestern against Indiana

 Then it all happened again in the second half.

-Lindsey’s jumper gave the Wildcats a 42-41 lead and they led the rest of the game until Bryant’s 3-point play.
+Lindsey’s jumper gave the Wildcats a 42-41 lead and they led the rest of the game until Bryant’s three-point play.

+Just a few weeks ago, the Wildcats looked like a lock to make their first NCAA tournament.
+But now they’ve lost five of seven and two in a row against teams in the lower half of the conference standings.
+With two home games remaining, the Wildcats need to get things righted quickly.

 But after retaking the lead with a 17-3 second-half run and taking a 62-55 lead with 1:33 left, Northwestern didn’t score again.

-Blackmon’s 3-pointer with 38.6 seconds left made it 62-60 and Bryant won it with a fortuitous bounce on the free throw.
+Blackmon’s three-pointer with 38.6 seconds left made it 62-60 and Bryant won it with a fortuitous bounce on the free throw.

+“You’ve got to have some reward for the hard stretch we’ve gone through,” coach Crean said.
+“The reward is resiliency.”

 Bryant finished with 11 points and six rebounds.